-1.10 S (TL, ||) Reconcile with the main ENCODE encyclopedia
+1.10 S (TL, ∦) Reconcile with the main ENCODE encyclopedia

 Both promoter and enhancer annotations from ENCODEC were carefully consolidated with the main ENCODE Encyclopedia resources.
-The ENCODE Encyclopedia comprises of three levels, two levels of annotations and the raw data.
+The ENCODE Encyclopedia comprises of three levels, two integrative levels of annotations and the ground level raw data.
 The ground level includes peaks and quantifications produced by uniform processing pipelines for individual data types.
 The integrative level contains annotations produced by integrating multiple data types.
 The core of the integrative level is the Registry of candidate Regulatory Elements (cREs).
 The registry contains approximately ~1.31M human cREs and each cRE has a cell-type non-specific accession number, which then can be browsed from SCREEN (Search Candidate Regulatory Elements by ENCODE, http://screen.umassmed.edu/).
 Annotations from ENCODEC were merged against the Registry of candidate Regulatory Elements (cREs).
-We assigned cRE accession number to promoters and enhancers when the region had more than 50% overlap.
-When there are more than one accession numbers matched to the regulatory element, we assigned the accession with the highest overlap.
+We assigned cell type non-specific cRE accession numbers to ESCAPE and CASPER integrated enhancer annotations when the region had more than 1bp overlap.
+When there were more than one accession numbers associated with the annotation, we assigned multiple accession numbers to the element.
+Overall, there was 99% overlap between integrated enhancer annotations and cREs with each element being mapped to 2.5 cRE accessions on average.